-Your First-Year Seminar instructor also serves as your academic advisor during your first semester, so you will have a built-in opportunity to see your advisor on a weekly basis.
+First-Year Seminar instructors also serve as the academic advisor for the students in their course, so students have a built-in opportunity to see their advisor on a weekly basis.

 In this introduction to the merits and expectations of a liberal arts education, incoming freshmen in the liberal arts and sciences, in arts management, and in theatre and performance are encouraged to become members of the Purchase College intellectual community.
 Through readings, discussions, and supervised activities, students learn about the college’s academic expectations and its educational and co-curricular opportunities.
 Graded on a pass/fail basis; cannot be repeated.

 - To discuss the value and meaning of a liberal arts education

 - To recognize, examine, and discuss topics surrounding diversity in order to better understand the cultural background of oneself and others

 - To explain academic requirements, accurately interpret the Degree Progress Report, construct a course schedule for the following semester, and develop an academic roadmap to graduation

 - To identify and locate campus resources and clubs that support student involvement and success

 - To use the LAS Handbook to demonstrate knowledge of campus policies and procedures